tfresource/tfresource-website/topics/Iterative_Proportional_Fitting.md

 Each iteration will adjust the matrix three times to match the control totals in these three dimensions.

-[//]: # %% Note: to add this page to the menu on the left, go to website/.vuepress/sidebar.js
+[comment]: # %% Note: to add this page to the menu on the left, go to website/.vuepress/sidebar.js